damianhakert/damianhakert.github.io/source/_posts/2016-02-09-gitlab-open-strategy.markdown

 <!-- more -->

 Previously, we opened up our [roadmap](direction) and our entire [employee handbook](handbook).
-We also outlined our dedication to being a [a good open source steward][stewardship].
+We also outlined our dedication to being [a good open source steward][stewardship].

 Having our Strategy document in the open will help users understand why we make certain choices at GitLab, Inc.